-Convertible corporate bonds are carbon copies of convertible preferred stocks with only a few exceptions.
+Convertible corporate bonds are very similar to convertible preferred stocks, with a few key differences.

 First, the similarities:

-The biggest difference?
-The par values.
-Preferred stocks typically maintain $100 par values, while bonds usually reflect $1,000 par values.
-Beyond that, the concepts are essentially the same.
+The biggest difference is the par value.
+Preferred stock typically has a $100 par value, while bonds usually have a $1,000 par value.
+Aside from that, the core conversion concepts work the same way.

 A convertible bond has a conversion price of $40.
 What is the conversion ratio?